This section contains special information on cooling that is not found in the Service or the Bentley manuals.

 To replace these, they need to be twisted in and out.
 The back of the clips that is inside the door is round with an "V" shaped cutout, with one leg a little longer than the other.
 Take a look at the replacement clip to see what I mean.

-The "trick" to getting these in/out is you need to slide the clip over in the door panel hole until an edge on the longer leg of the "V" is at the
+is you need to slide the clip over in the door panel hole until

-edge of the hole, bend the clip over so the tip of the "V" starts to protrude and then twist so that it threads its way out.
-Using a pair of
+edge of the hole, bend the clip over so the tip of the "V"

-wide nose pliers will make this easier and less likely to damage the clip.
-A pair of needle nose can be used to grab the remains of a clip that has had the tip break off.
+the clip.
+A pair of needle nose can be used to grab the remains

 Installation is to put the long tip of the "V" into the opening and then twist it in.